mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 **29. What do you see as the biggest benefits of a "Hybrid System"?
 (Check all that apply)**
 - [ ] Pilot Choice: Offers pilots the freedom to choose the competition format that suits them best.
+- [ ] Provides a Safe Haven: Creates a dedicated, safer league for pilots who want to avoid ballast risks.
 - [ ] Solves the Problem for Those Who Want It: Allows pilots who feel strongly about weight fairness to compete in a dedicated league without forcing a single solution on everyone.
+- [ ] Promotes Market Diversity: Stimulates innovation for different types of gliders.
 - [ ] Evolutionary Approach: Lets the community decide over time which format is more popular and successful.
 - [ ] Preserves Tradition: Keeps the "Overall" champion concept intact for those who value it.
 - [ ] Other: __________